getsilt/ios-sdk/README.md

 The only code you will need to add to your app is in the example ViewController file:
 SiltSDKExamples/ViewController.swift

-- Simply create a pod file or add the line `pod 'SiltSDK', '~> 1.0'`.
+- Simply create a pod file named `Podfile` or add the line `pod 'SiltSDK', '~> 1.0'`.

 ```
 target 'MyApp' do
   pod 'SiltSDK', '~> 1.0'
 end
 ```
+(More info on Podfile here: (https://guides.cocoapods.org/using/the-podfile.html))

 - Run the command `$ pod install`.
 - Open `YourApp.xcworkspacep` and build.